What is a Witch?

 Witchcraft is not a religion, whereas Wicca is a religion.
 Witchcraft can be practiced secularly, meaning you do not work with deities.
 You can be atheist, agnostic, Pagan, Buddhist, Catholic, etc. Each Witch is free to choose their faith if desired according to the rules and restrictions of each religious path.
 Some witches will avoid any religious label because of these restrictions.

 Witch is such an umbrella term.
-No two witches are identical, and we can vary significantly in values, beliefs, and traditions!
+No two witches are identical, and we can vary significantly in values, beliefs, and traditions.
 You can be a secular witch.
 You can be a pagan witch.
 You can be a Hindu witch.
 You can be solitary or in a coven.
 You can be an eclectic witch, which means you take from many different types of witchcraft (becoming more common with technology, the internet, and global communication.)
 You can be a green witch, a chaos witch, a kitchen witch, and the list goes on and on.
 Check out 45 Types of Witches for more examples!

 As for witchcraft and non-pagan religions, just because you claim a particular religion as a witch does not mean the religion will claim you.
 Christian witches exist.
 It's natural for someone to want to hold onto some traditions of their roots while adjusting their spiritual practice to what feels the most authentic to them.

 Religions often melt and evolve into new branches of traditions.
 This evolution is valid, especially now, as the world is more multi-racial and multi-cultural than ever.
-But this does not mean that the philosophy of that religion will acknowledge your validity or that the values will line up when we compare the majority belief system.
+However, this does not mean that the philosophy of that religion will acknowledge your validity or that the values will line up when we compare the majority belief system.
 Contradictions need to be acknowledged on an individual level.

 I don't say this to dissuade anyone from a path they feel called to; my point is that it can still be hazardous to claim witchcraft in certain religions, demographics, and areas of the globe.
 Not everyone keeps an open mind!
 I'm not saying to live in shame and fear; just be thoughtful about sharing.